yinhslin/profile/README.md

 Summary: Compute the spectrum of a special (Haagerup) quantum spin chain, and examine scale (conformal) invariance in the long chain limit.

-Key techniques: (1) Lanczos algorithm for finding the smallest eigenvalues of matrix, (2) Factorization of dense matrix operators into series of sparse matrix operators, (3) Density matrix renormalization group (DMRG) which approximates the eigenvectors by matrix products.
+Key techniques: (1) Lanczos algorithm for finding the smallest eigenvalues of matrices, (2) Factorization of dense matrix operators into products of sparse matrix operators, (3) Density matrix renormalization group (DMRG) to approximate eigenvectors by "matrix product states".

 #

-*Semidefinite Optimization* and *Monte Carlo* Simulation of Lattice Spin System
+*Monte Carlo* Simulation and *Semidefinite Optimization* of Lattice Spin System (Close Connection to *Random Walk*)

 "Bootstrapping the Ising Model on the Lattice": https://arxiv.org/abs/2206.12538

-Summary: Constrain correlation functions by performing semidefinite optimization, and compare with Monte Carlo.
-Close connection between spin system and random walk.
+Summary: Bound correlation functions by performing semidefinite optimization, and compare with Monte Carlo.

-Key techniques: (1) Semidefinite programming, (2) Monte Carlo (Metropolis), (3) QR decomposition (numerically stable Gram-Schmidt).
+Key techniques: (1) Monte Carlo (Metropolis) simulation of correlation functions, (2) Semidefinite programming for deriving rigorous bounds, (3) QR decomposition (numerically stable Gram-Schmidt) to solve large systems of overly-constrained linear equations.

 #

-*Semidefinite Optimization* Refined by Category Theory
+*Semidefinite Optimization* of Low-Dimensional System using *Category Theory*

 Mathematica: https://github.com/yinhslin/catboot